joshcarp/docs.buf.build/docs/bsr/authentication.md

 ### BUF_TOKEN

 `BUF_TOKEN` is an environment variable that holds the API token, used for authentication.
+There are two formats for the `BUF_TOKEN`:

 #### Single Token

-`BUF_TOKEN` can contain a default token.
+`BUF_TOKEN` can contain a single token.
 This token is used when authenticating with the BSR.
 You can set `BUF_TOKEN` by:
 ```terminal
 $ export BUF_TOKEN=${YOUR_TOKEN}